cmpsr/composer/packages/components/README.md

 If a new version of tabler icons has been release and you just want to update the existing icons, then you only need to update the `@tabler/icons-react` version in the [package.json](./package.json) and you should be done.

-But to be safe, run `yarn gen:icons` to ensure that `@tabler/icons-react` hasn't released a breaking change.
+But to be safe, run `npm run gen:icons` to ensure that `@tabler/icons-react` hasn't released a breaking change.
 No icons will be generated, but the script will throw if there is a breaking change.

 #### Icons Addition or Removal